-DBS chief says wealth management business benefiting from inflows
+DBS chief says China pessimism not 'overdone' but upbeat about India prospects

 Singapore has seen strong inflows from wealthy customers amid global uncertainty, including U.S.-China geopolitical tensions, due to the city-state's status as a financial safe-haven.

 The inflows and higher interest rates globally have boosted earnings for Singapore banks.
-DBS, Southeast Asia's largest bank by assets, has predicted a record year for 2023 after posting a forecast-beating 48% jump in second-quarter profit.
+DBS has predicted a record year for 2023 after posting a forecast-beating 48% jump in second-quarter profit.

 (Reporting by Yantoultra Ngui and Fanny Potkin in Singapore.
 Writing by Scott Murdoch; Editing by Edwina Gibbs)